open-feature/go-sdk-contrib/tools/provider-tck/README.md

 Untagged scenarios are mandatory and always run. `Capabilities` defaults to everything — narrow it rather than widening it: start from the default, run the suite, and remove only what your provider genuinely cannot do.

+`@lifecycle` and `@events` are separate on purpose, and conflating them is the mistake the vocabulary exists to prevent.
+The Go SDK synthesises `PROVIDER_READY` for any provider that does not implement `openfeature.StateHandler`, so a provider with no initialisation passes the readiness scenario without demonstrating anything — a `NoopProvider` passes it identically.
+Conversely a stateless HTTP provider such as OFREP emits no events of its own and cannot declare `@events`, yet the readiness scenario is not really about events.
+Declare `@lifecycle` when initialisation actually reaches something and the client can observe how that went; declare `@events` when the provider emits events.
+Neither implies the other.

 `@strict-numeric-typing` deserves a note, because unlike the others it is **not** an optional feature.
 The specification requires `TYPE_MISMATCH` when the requested type cannot be satisfied, and